Emil KowalskiDesign Engineer

 We can also use animations to indicate a change in state, like with the App Store cards.
 An enter or exit animation for a modal is also a good example.

-Before you add an animation, you should also consider how often the user will see it.
 A good tip here is to never animate keyboard initiated actions.
 These actions are repeated sometimes hundreds of times a day, an animation would make them feel slow and disconnected from user's actions.

 I use Raycast frequently and can't imagine how frustrating it would be if every time I opened it, I was greeted with a 500ms enter animation.